ringo/ringojs.org/site/first_steps.md

     $ ./bin/ringo [app directory]/main.js

+## Packages for Ringo

+To install additional Ringo packages you can either use the bare bones `ringo-admin install` command or the more advanced [rp](https://github.com/grob/rp) Ringo package manager.

+See the help page on [packages](documentation/packages) for more details.

+## Community help

 If you don't find what you are looking for please tell us on the [mailing list][group] or in the [IRC channel][irc]!

 [group]: http://groups.google.com/group/ringojs